linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 05 Money markets.md

 All bidders, competitive and non-competitive, receive the same discount rate, and therefore the same yield, at the highest accepted bid, and so pay the same amount for their bills.

-Individuals may bid and the minimum purchase is  $100, unlike in the UK where the minimum bid is$ 500,000 and individuals may not bid themselves but hold UK Treasury bills only through one of the approved bidders.
+Individuals may bid and the minimum purchase is  \$100, unlike in the UK where the minimum bid is\$ 500,000 and individuals may not bid themselves but hold UK Treasury bills only through one of the approved bidders.

 Exhibit 5.7 gives the results of US T-bill auctions held during February 2011.